 Newborn little babies are brand new to the world.
 Those first few months out of the womb (sometimes called the fourth trimester) are best spent snuggling, warm, close, and connected together.
 Taking care of baby and getting used to your new life together.
 In those first few months of life, you are her world.
 However, mama starts yearning to re-emerge into the world just as baby starts communicating she is ready to reach out and explore.
 As she grows, she depends on you to help guide her and show her the world.
 Babywearing offers a safe space with which to begin to share the world with your baby.
-Mama’s body is still baby’s home base, but you are able to reach out together.
+Mama’s body is still a baby’s home base, but you are able to reach out together.

 However, as you start venturing out, exploring and sharing the world with baby, remember to follow your baby’s cues and trust your instinct.
 Babies are born with an immature nervous system and they have difficulty regulating this busy world they are presented with, so they sometimes get overwhelmed or over-stimulated with too much noise, activity and sensation.
 Baby simply can’t process it all, and needs some quiet time, a way to relax and calm down.
 We want to help you in identifying overstimulation while you are out and about with baby.
-Another way to keep baby from experiencing over-stimulation is to only wear baby in the front-outward position of the 360 baby carrier series for very short time periods (5-20 minutes maximum).
+Another way to keep baby from experiencing over-stimulation is to only wear baby in the front-outward position of the Omni baby carrier series for very short time periods (5-20 minutes maximum).

 How to Identify Overstimulation in Babies